se1-1314/xiast-docs/management/project/spmp.md

     * Ensuring quality of non-code artefacts, created by the teammembers
     * Verifying (together with the secretary) meeting minutes and correcting them if needed
     * Creation of a time-scheme, together with the other teammembers
-    * Creation of annotated tags on the Github repository: one for each iteration
+    * Creation of annotated tags on the Github repository (together with the configuration manager): one for each iteration
+    * Creating presentations
 * Configuration Manager
     * Creating & providing the SCMP with updates
     * Managing the [Github](#Github) repository for code and documents